Explore Salesforce Dynamic Forms for Standard Objects

 Make a few simple adjustments to your interface with Dynamic Forms in Salesforce for standard objects, and watch how you start to rapidly streamline marketing, sales, and customer support workflow processes.
 But do you need to know more about Dynamic Forms and how they work with standard objects in Salesforce?
 If you answered yes, then keep reading below as we cover some essential topics for upgrading your Salesforce user interface with Dynamic Forms.

-The first thing to know is that Salesforce Dynamic Forms still does not support all standard objects, but it does support many of them and the list keeps expanding.
+The first thing to know is that there are Salesforce Dynamic Forms supported objects but Salesforce still does not support all standard objects, but it does support many of them and the list keeps expanding.
+It’s important to ensure that you are only using Dynamic Forms supported objects.
 So how do you go about configuring Dynamic Forms for standard objects?
 When you start to build custom page layouts with Dynamic Forms for standard objects in Salesforce, you can take full control of your interface by placing your fields, related lists, and sections wherever you need.
 This ability allows your staff to easily and quickly find information that they need to complete work tasks instead of wasting time sifting through volumes of data when interacting with customers.

 What are “Dynamic Forms” in Salesforce?